jakumic109/card/README.md

-Check cards hand
+Check cards
 ========================

-All files upload on server: http://properway.eu/
+All files are uploaded on server: http://properway.eu/

 user: guest
 pass: simplePassword